ShowrenChowdhury21/EduBee-AIUB-online-Learning-Platform/README.md

 ## About EduBee

 A website to serve online-based assistance to students of AIUB regarding their online course lectures, videos, assessments.
 Besides this project contains all those features which an online learning platform should have.
-For example file sharing, messenger, discussion forum, etc. This project was done with PHP on Laravel framework and it was completed as the final-term project of the course named "Advanced Programming in Web Technologie".
+For example file sharing, messenger, discussion forum, etc. This project was done with PHP on Laravel framework and it was completed as the final-term project of the course named "Advanced Programming in Web Technology".

 ## Screenshots